horselock/claude-code-proxy/README.md

 Obviously this is probably not super cool in terms of ToS.
 But I'm not worried, historically they don't ban web subscribers unless there's VPN/location/sus email/payment/ shenanigans (as opposed to API which does get got occasionally).

+NOTE this assumes you installed Claude Code in WSL on windows.
+They've made it installable in regular Windows.
+I guess I'll add support for that eventually but not available yet.
+I'll happily take a PR =).

 ## Quick Start
 Requires:
 - nvm, node (installed with nvm), Claude Code, logged in with "Claude account with subscription"